lt-email-dev/lt-email-module-library/lt-approval-odds.md

 ![Approval Odds - Disclaimer Text](https://s3.amazonaws.com/marketing.lendingtree.com/email/module-library/lt-approval-odds-disclaimer-text.png)

-## Steps to Add Module to this Template
+## Steps to Add this Module to a Template
 There are 3 things you'll need to include in order to setup this template properly

 ### 1. Add the Blueshift Shared Asset